AISecurityLuke/Capstone-UCSD/10_11_&_12-Deployment_Architecture/README.md

 ## Notes
 - Model service will use stub unless `HF_MODEL_ID` is set to a valid HF model id.

+## See also
+- QUICKSTART_AND_USAGE.md for a full, copy/paste run guide

 ## Curation API
 - POST `/ingest` `{ "prompt": string }`